What Is a Tracheostomy?

 A tracheostomy is a hole in your windpipe that a doctor makes to help you breathe.
-You’re usually “asleep” when you get one, though not always, if it’s an emergency situation.
+You’re usually “asleep” when you get one, though not if it’s an emergency.

-It’s usually a temporary solution that helps you breathe more easily while a medical issue -- swelling in your airway, for example -- clears up.
-Your doctor will typically remove the tube and close the hole once you can breathe normally on your own.
+A tracheostomy is usually a temporary solution that helps you breathe more easily while a medical issue -- such as swelling in your airway -- clears up.

 Reasons for Tracheostomy

-The main reason is not being able to get enough air into your lungs.
-This could be because something in your upper airway blocks the flow of air.
-The doctor cuts below the injured or blocked part of the airway to get air to the lungs.
-This may be due to:
+The main reason you would need a tracheostomy is that you can’t get enough air into your lungs.
+This could be because something in your upper airway is blocking it.
+The doctor cuts below the injured or blocked part of the airway to get air to your lungs.

 - A tumor